-The pictures here come have come from 8 different cameras: Canon EOS Rebel T3, Sony A200, Nikon Coolpix S3500, Nikon Coolpix 2100, Nikon FE, Nikon one-touch zoom, Olympus zoom wide 80, and a Kodak disposable underwater camera.
+The pictures here come have come from 9 different cameras: Canon EOS Rebel T8i, Canon EOS Rebel T3, Sony A200, Nikon Coolpix S3500, Nikon Coolpix 2100, Nikon FE, Nikon one-touch zoom, Olympus zoom wide 80, and a Kodak disposable underwater camera.
 Each of these cameras is discussed below.

-I am currently using the Canon T3, an entry level digital SLR with 24 megapixel resolution.
+I am currently using the Canon T81, an entry level digital SLR with 24 megapixel resolution.
 This replaced my T3 in 2021.
-The T3 was purchased in 2011 to replace my first DSLR which had been stolen.
-I usually have a Sigma 18-250mm zoom lens on it (it used to be a Tamron 18-200mm) lens on it, but use the kit EFS 18-55mm lens for photographing art work.
-I also have a Canon 10-18mm which I use primarily for landscape photography.
+The T3 was purchased in 2011 to replace the stolen Sony A200.
+I usually have a Sigma 18-250mm zoom lens on it (it used to be a Tamron 18-200mm), but use the kit EFS 18-55mm lens for photographing art work.
+I also have a Canon 10-18mm zoom lens which I use primarily for landscape photography.

 The Nikon Coolpix S3500 was purchased in 2013.
 It's a tiny camera which can easily be slipped into my pocket, but it comes with 7X optical zoom and 20 megapixels, all for under $100.
 Compared to my previous experiences with point-and-shoot cameras, this one is surprisingly fast and does an excellent job of coming up with the best default settings, although it often has difficulty trying to get candid shots and has a lot of noise in low light situations.
 It's capable of taking excellent macro shots but only on those occasions when it can actually focus on a close-up subject, which is about half the time.
 This picture of a sweat bee is one of the photographs from this camera.